Delivery times

 - Print and prep - we print, verify addresses, and prepare postage.

-- USPS handoff and transit - we hand the letter to USPS, and USPS handles transit and delivery from there.
+- Carrier handoff and transit - we hand the letter to the selected carrier or mailing provider, and that carrier handles transit and delivery from there.

 Factors that influence delivery